narenaryan/promptml/README.md

 We are currently working on:

-1. Supporting more annotations (Ex: temperature, top_p)
-2. `VSCode` syntax highlighting support
+1. `VSCode` syntax highlighting support
-3. Publishing `promptml` package to PyPi
-4. Add more unit tests
+2. Add more unit tests
-5. Add support for `XML` & `YAML` serialization
+3. Add support for `XML` & `YAML` serialization